alexCola6/Thesis-analysis/README.md

 Burned area data come from the Global Fire Emissions Database (GFED5) and can be downloaded from the following website : https://zenodo.org/records/7668424.

 Surface temperature data are collected from Digital Earth Africa, based on the United States Geological Survey’s (USGS) Landsat satellite program.
 A sandbox must be used to download the required data and the code is described in the "csv_export.ipynb" file.

 Rainfall data are also recovered from Digital Earth Africa, as it provides an open access copy of the monthly Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS).
 Again, a sandbox must be used to download the required data and the code is described in the "test_rainfall.ipynb" file.

+Here is the link to access the Digital Earth Africa sandbox: https://docs.digitalearthafrica.org/en/latest/data_specs/CHIRPS_specs.html#Amazon-Web-Service-S3.

 ## Files
 - "R_code_thesis.R": this file contains the R script for the data analysis